NavagisGoogle/dekart/dev_notes.md

-# Steps on how to setup development environment (without having to build in docker)
+## Steps on how to setup development environment sans docker
+## There are several ways to approach this build.
+These are the details of one approach

-(Note: This was successfully tested in fresh Ubuntu 18.04 LTS - using VirtualBox)
+## Note: This was successfully tested in fresh Ubuntu 18.04 LTS - using VirtualBox
+## If you do not have VirtualBox, download the proper version for you PC here: https://www.virtualbox.org/wiki/Downloads
+## If you do not have Ubuntu 18.04 LTS image, download this: https://releases.ubuntu.com/18.04/ubuntu-18.04.6-desktop-amd64.iso
+## Create a VM using the Ubuntu image with a suggested 20GB storage drive allocated and enable Guest Additions (checkbox) to enable cut/paste from your desktop

 ## A. Setup Appropriate Version of Node
-### 1. Install curl
+## 1. Install curl

 ```
 sudo apt update && sudo apt install curl
 ```